risk-first/website/Boundary-Risk.md

 ![Boundary Risk Decreases With Bridges and Standards](images/generated/risks/boundary/cycle.png)

 [Boundary Risk](Boundary-Risk) seems to progress in cycles.
 As a piece of technology becomes more mature, there are more standards and bridges, and [Boundary Risk](Boundary-Risk) is lower.
-Once [Boundary Risk](Boundary-Risk) is low and a particular approach is proven, there will be innovation upon this, giving rise to new opportunities for [Boundary Risk](Boundary-Risk) (see diagram above).
+Once [Boundary Risk](Boundary-Risk) is low and a particular approach is proven, there will be innovation upon this, giving rise to new opportunities for [Boundary Risk](Boundary-Risk) (see the diagram above).
 Here are some examples:

  - **Processor Chips.**  By providing features (instructions) on their processors that other vendors didn't have, manufacturers made their processors more attractive to system integrators.
 However, since the instructions were different on different chips, this created [Boundary Risk](Boundary-Risk) for the integrators.
 Intel and Microsoft were able to use this fact to build a big ecosystem around Windows running on Intel chips (so called, WinTel).
 The Intel instruction set is nowadays a _de-facto_ standard for PCs.